verenaschickmair/HTML_CSS_JavaScript_Projects/README.md

 # HTML_CSS_JavaScript_Projects
-Various university projects using HTML and CSS, frameworks like Bootstrap, etc.
+Various university projects using HTML and CSS, frameworks like Bootstrap, JavaScript (vanilla JavaScript and jQuery), etc.